puma/puma-dev/README.md

 Run: `puma-dev`

 Puma-dev will startup by default using the directory `~/.puma-dev`, looking for symlinks to apps just like pow.
 Drop a symlink to your app in there as: `cd ~/.puma-dev; ln -s /path/to/my/app test`.
-You can now access your app as `test.pdev`.
+You can now access your app as `test.dev`.

 Running `puma-dev` in this way will require you to use the listed http port, which is `9280` by default.

 ### Coming from Pow

-By default, puma-dev uses the domain `.pdev` to manage your apps, so that it doesn't interfer with a pow installation.
+By default, puma-dev uses the domain `.dev` to manage your apps, so that it doesn't interfer with a pow installation.
 If you want to have puma-dev take over for pow entirely, just run `puma-dev -pow`.
 Puma-dev will now use the `.dev` domain and look for apps in `~/.pow`.

 ### Configuration